 This episode features a very special guest, my husband Ryan.
-We’re answering a listener question about how we make decisions together and navigate big changes as a couple.
+We’re answering a listener question about how we make decisions as a couple and navigate big changes together.

 Together, Ryan and I have been together for 15 years and married for 10.